paritytech/polkadot-sdk/src/api/extrinsic_unstable_submitAndWatch.md

 If multiple `bestChainBlockIncluded` events happen in a row, the JSON-RPC server is allowed to skip all but the last.

+**Note**: Please note that these is no guarantee that the mentioned block matches any of the blocks returned by `chainHead_unstable_follow`.

 ### finalized

 ```json